OpenNebula/website/content/software/upgrade_process/upgrade_guide/upgrading_federation.md

 *    0 M-EU-FR                                      http://192.168.150.1:2633/RPC2                715438
 ```

-It is a good idea to prevent any API access to the master zone during this step (e.g. by filtering out access to API).
+It is a good idea to prevent any API access to the master zone during this step (e.g., by filtering out access to API).

 {{< alert title="Note" color="success" >}}
 If you are upgrading from version 6.2+ you can use `onezone disable <zone_id>`.{{< /alert >}}